 The article then goes on to describe how security measures at airports and similar procedures limit people's freedom.
 Galland later clarifies that the opposite of freedom is to be in jail, and he therefore chooses to comply with legal requirements, despite finding them morally objectionable.
 It is worth pointing out that Galland never clarifies what exactly it is that is objectionable about the various limitations to freedom he lists.
 He merely asserts that they are self-evidently immoral.
 The actual definition of freedom constitutes a relatively short part of a long article and does not include any acknowledgement of what this freedom would actually entail apart from the repudiation of harmful government measures.
-This lack of definition is evident across all the articles I studied and is characteristic of the "negative" definition of liberty, which as Simmel described it, is merely an "empty form".
+This lack of definition of liberty, which as Simmel described it, is merely an "empty form".
 While every single article included in the original sample from The Daily Reckoning included critique of government, the articles do not tend to go far beyond that.
 The only harm that could be caused by immoral and unethical behaviour is to readers/investors.
 (DR 1, 6, 16).
 There are no articles explicitly talking about the harms caused to others through investment.